 The University has three library services and each has its own website:

-You can get a quick overview of all the services we offer from our Introduction to Library Services.
+You can get a quick overview of all the services we offer from our Introduction to Library Services leaflet (PDF).

 We can support you in every stage of the research lifecycle, from providing the resources and training you need, to helping you manage your data, getting published, and increasing the visibility of your research.
 Find out more by going to your library website > “Help and support” > and then browse our areas on research support, Open Access and research data management.

 During your induction week you will be invited to attend Library sessions where you will be introduced to our services and the resources you can access.
-You will also meet your Information Specialist who will teach you the skills you will need through your research journey.
+You will also meet your Librarian who will teach you the skills you will need through your research journey.

 We also provide regular research support webinars, and a range of online courses in RDM, study skills and setting up an ORCID.

 Here we highlight the five most recent posts for new students.
-You are welcome to read a wider range, but please be aware that posts from previous years may no longer be accurate given the current situation with COVID-19.
+You are welcome to read a wider range, but please be aware that posts from previous years may no longer be accurate.
 Also, each library has differences in services and procedures so check your library is tagged in a post to be sure that it is relevant to you.

 We are available online every weekday from 9am-5pm to help you when you need us.
 If we can’t answer your questions quickly by telephone or email, then we will arrange a time to video call you.